donbool/UF-YIT/README.md

 2. `npm install`, `npm install mongoose`, and `npm install dotenv`
 3. `cd ../frontend`
 4. `npm install`
-6. cd into main directory (`cd ..`), create environment variable (.env file), a .env file is needed to connect to the database, it should start with:
+6. cd into backend again (`cd ../backend`), create environment variable (.env file), a .env file is needed to connect to the database, it should start with:
 MONGODB_URL=mongodb+srv://

 ### To Run